ionos-cloud/ionosctl/docs/readme.md

 #### Downloading a Release from Github

-Check the [Releases page](https://www.ionos.com/ionosctl/releases) and find the corresponding archive for your operating system and architecture.
+Check the [Release Page](https://github.com/ionos-cloud/ionosctl/releases) and find the corresponding archive for your operating system and architecture.
 You can download the archive from your browser or you can follow the next steps:

 ```
 # Check if /usr/local/bin is part of your PATH